unsigable/unsigable/README.md

 ### About Me :

 I am a Full Stack & M.A.D.
 Developer.

-- Contributing to frontend and backend for building web apps and telegram bots.
+Contributing to frontend and backend for building web apps and telegram bots.

-- Keeping on studying.
+Keeping on studying.

+Exploring:
-- Exploring Algorythmic Traiding & QA Automation.
+- Java & QA Automation;
+- Python & Algorithmic Traiding;
+- Data Analysis & Data Visualization.

 <div>